Welcome to the Discovery Middle School Band Program!

 Murray lives in South Bend with his wife Gail and two children Evelyn and Ian.
 He plays professionally in the area for Musical Arts Indiana, the Twin Cities Jazz Orchestra and local rock band Lightly Sauced.

-Carol Weirich is the assistant band director at Discovery Middle School in Granger, Indiana.
+Carol Weirich is the assistant band and orchestra director at Discovery Middle School in Granger, Indiana.
 She is a graduate of Elkhart Central High School and holds her Bachelor of Music in Music Education degree from Butler University, graduating cum laude.

 Ms. Weirich studied piano with Dr. Kate Boyd at Butler University.
 She also studied horn with Dr. Gail Lewis.
 Ms. Weirich was a member of the Butler University Wind Ensemble, Symphony Orchestra, Ballet Orchestra, Jazz Combo, Marching Band, Basketball Band, student brass ensembles, and was an active accompanist.
 She also served as a teaching fellow for the Butler Community Arts School, teaching a studio of 15 private piano students and assisting with Music for Little Bulldogs, a beginner group piano class.